Midland Highway (Victoria): History

-The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Highways and Vehicles Act 1924 provided for the declaration of State Highways, roads two-thirds financed by the state government through the Country Roads Board.
 Midland Highway was declared a State Highway in 1933, cobbled together from roads between Geelong and Ballarat, between Shepparton and Benalla, and between Benalla to the turn-off-road to Maindample in Barjang (for a total of 114 miles), subsuming the original declarations of Geelong-Ballarat Road, Shepparton-Benalla Road and Benalla-Mansfield Road as Main Roads.
 In the 1947/48 financial year, another section from Shepparton via Stanhope to Elmore was added, subsuming the original declaration of Shepparton-Tatura Road and also along the former Shepparton–Elmore Road; with the realignment of Northern Highway south of Elmore running to Kilmore instead of to Bendigo declared at the same time, the previous alignment of Northern Highway between Elmore and Bendigo was also added to Midland Highway.
 In the 1959/60 financial year, the last section from Ballarat via Creswick and Daylesford to Castlemaine was added, subsuming the original declaration of Castlemaine-Daylesford Road, Castlemaine-Creswick-Ballarat Road (between Creswick and Ballarat) and Daylesford-Ballarat (between Daylesford and Newlyn) as Main Roads, and along the former Creswick–Daylesford Road.
 With the deviation of Calder Highway past Castlemaine declared at the same time, the previous alignment of Calder Highway between Castlemaine and Harcourt was also added to Midland Highway.
 With the highway running concurrent with Calder Highway between Harcourt and Bendigo, Midland Highway had finally achieved its present-day alignment at this stage.
 Midland Link Highway was later declared on 9 May 1983 along the former Maindample–Benalla Road, to act as a western bypass of Mansfield.